DilipKumarGangwar/Design-Patterns/Design Pattern-C++/Observer Pattern/Readme.md

 OR

 The Observer pattern is a design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
+This pattern is widely used in GUI applications, where a change in one control should be reflected in other controls.

 In this code, there are three main classes: